It might make you a little twisted.

-Knowledge of European history and mindsets is important to really dig Euro-horror, and even art films like Krzysztof Kieślowski's semi-redundantly-titled and, relatively overpraised "Three Colors Trilogy," which I never would have like had not my Argentine filmmaker ex-wife been around to explain things, Similarly there's bound to be some bizarre iconographic disconnect if our knowledge of post-war European social psychology is incomplete when it comes to these deep trenches of druggy sophisto shock.
-Are the two versions of Adjani's character in the film--the helpful nurturing babysitter/teacher and the monster-loving schizophrenic--a before/after Russian occupation thing?
-Is the monster the 'Big Other' of communism?
-When did the Wall come tumbling down?
-Wait, that was Germany.
-But West Germany is where this film is set.
-Yikes.
-The point is.... the point is sharp... sharply doled.
+Either way, prior knowledge of European history and mindsets is important to really dig Euro-horror, and even art films like Krzysztof Kieślowski's semi-redundantly-titled and, relatively overpraised "Three Colors Trilogy," which I never would have like had not my Argentine filmmaker ex-wife been around to explain things.
+If your knowledge of post-war European social psychology is incomplete then when it comes to these deep trenches of druggy sophisto shock, well, there's bound to be some bizarre iconographic mud sucking you down with the cigarette butts and tangy blood-flavored mud, which is the same as getting it, anyway.

 Such things happen all the time, to those who dare to take the voyage into the maelstrom or walk that yellow "brick" road.
 Some of us are called to the curtain and bid look beyond, and some do, and they get white hair, if not a diploma.
-I've never seen a film before or since that made white such a violently post-modern wrenching force (not even in Kieślowski's WHITE or Argento's TENEBRE) except maybe in a humorous and romantic way, ETERNAL SUNSHINE OF THE SPOTLESS MIND, wherein white swallows up whole bookstores and kitchens of Jim Carey's memory.
+I've never seen a film before or since that made white such a violently post-modern wrenching force (not even in Kieślowski's WHITE or Argento's TENEBRE) except maybe in a humorous and romantic way, ETERNAL SUNSHINE OF THE SPOTLESS MIND, wherein white swallows up whole bookstores and kitchens of Jim Carey's memory of Kate Winslet.